Overview

 • Medications for high blood pressure (Antihypertensive drugs) interacts with BASIL

-Basil extract might decrease blood pressure in some people.
-Taking basil extract along with medications used for lowering high blood pressure might cause your blood pressure to go too low.
-Do not take too much basil if you are taking medications for high blood pressure.
+Basil extract might lower blood pressure.
+Taking basil extract along with medications that lower blood pressure might cause blood pressure to go too low.
+Monitor your blood pressure closely.

 • Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with BASIL

 Basil oils and extracts might slow blood clotting.
-Taking basil oils or extracts along with medications that also slow clotting might increase the chances of bruising and bleeding.
+Taking oils and extracts along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 Dosing